Family of John Bryant, Sr.

 Until after the Revolutionary War, Virginia had an especially rigid social order.
 A great divide separated "common folk" from "gentle folk."
 Many servants became freemen, but relatively few rose to the rank of freeholder.
 At the top of the social order were planters, usually descendants of landed gentry from England; they owned most of the land, most of the servants, and nearly all of the slaves.
 Below them were a stratum of yeomen who owned and tilled their own land, often with the help of a servant or two.
 From 1680-1760, freeholders amounted to about 20-30 percent of the population.
 The rest owned no land.

 Richard Murray's assets and activities put him in the upper strata of Colonial America.
 His signature survives on many documents, a clear indication that he was literate.
 Daughters of Richard Murray married into the Walton family of New Kent County and the Terrell family--equally prominent and wealthy in stature.

-Given the class structure of Virginia, it seems implausible that John Bryant Sr. came from a significantly different class--unless, like George Washington, he had other notable attributes.
+Given the class structure of Virginia, it seems implausible that John Bryant Sr. came from a significantly different class.
 The location of his land near the James River suggests that he raised tobacco or other crops.
 John may have helped his father-in-law with various business enterprises.
 (Records show that he had an ordinary license.)
 And the fact that he owned nearly 1,000 acres automatically placed him

 in either the landed gentry or the upper yeoman class.
 However, without a will, it's hard to gauge the size of his total estate.
 The first financial record

 we have for any RIC Bryant is that of his grandson, David P., who left behind a Kentucky